Retro-Devils/Retro-Scrapey/README.md

 4.Return to Retropie with exit.

-5.Reload Emulation Station.
-In es start menu.
+5.Reload Emulation Station in ES start menu.

 6.BIG JOY!!